shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 # Creating the smart contract in Solidity

-Create a new file called `QuadraticVoting.sol` in the `contracts` folder.
+Create a new file called `QuadraticVoting.sol` in the `contracts` folder:

 ```solidity
 // SPDX-License-Identifier: MIT